Zomato IPO oversubscribed on Day-1 | Business

 His tweet got instant reactions.

-While the company's food delivery head Rahul Ganjoo seconded his feeling, Paytm founder Vijay Shekhar Sharma said, ''Make it large Deepi !
+Later, Zomato tweeted: ''received more love today than on our birthday 4 days ago. glad to see people care less about how far we've come and more about how far we can still go.''
+While the company's food delivery head Rahul Ganjoo seconded Deepinder's feeling, Paytm founder Vijay Shekhar Sharma said, ''Make it large Deepi !
 Best wishes for superb listing.
 Rooting for you man.''
 Paytm too is hitting the market with a public offer in a couple of weeks.

 ''All the best Deep.
 And I order too much on Zomato....
 Way too much!'' - wrote Radhika Gupta, CEO, Edelweiss Asset Management Limited.